maxmanaloleclair/Get_IEX_Fundamental_Data/README.md

 # Key Features

-  - Dynamically read and save JSON data to a dataframe, even annual or quarterly reports are missing from IEX's dataset
+  - Dynamically read and save JSON data to a dataframe, even annual if or quarterly reports are missing from IEX's dataset

 # Steps